vinipsmaker/gsoc2014-boost/README.md

 points.
 Given that, at least a file server will be created for the proposal.
 You can find details about the proposal below.

+The proposal might be a little incomplete, but I hope it won't be a problem to understand the main ideas and I'll be available for any questions you might have.
+And besides being incomplete, it's a solid start for the project (including implementation work).

 ### namespace

 All abstractions presented here should live, unless explicitly stated otherwise,